Carbon Nanotubes Pass Safety Test

 The researchers solubilized the nanotubes by functionalizing them with hydrophilic amino groups, using 1,3-dipolar cycloaddition of azomethine ylides.
 They then covalently linked the amino groups to a diethylenetriaminepentaacetic chelating agent.
 The radioactive isotope indium-111 complexed with the agent was used for imaging the nanotubes.

+Research over the past couple of years has shown that, when inhaled, carbon nanotubes can accumulate in lungs and cause inflammation.

-"This careful study" has dismissed many of the worries of using nanotubes in therapeutics, showing that solubilized nanotubes "flush through [mice] without being retained in organs," says carbon nanotube expert Pulickel M. Ajayan, professor of engineering at Rensselaer Polytechnic Institute, Troy, N.Y.
-"This certainly removes the shroud that has made many people nervous about using nanotubes, especially for medical applications, and opens the way for more dedicated work to develop nanotube-based therapeutics."
+The new study has dismissed many of the worries of using nanotubes in therapeutics, showing that solubilized nanotubes "flush through [mice] without being retained in organs," says carbon nanotube expert Pulickel M. Ajayan, professor of engineering at Rensselaer Polytechnic Institute, Troy, N.Y.
+"This certainly removes the shroud that has made many people nervous about using nanotubes, especially for medical applications."

+The study is "the first to show the viability of functionalized nanotubes as candidates for the development of new, biocompatible therapeutic strategies," comments Martin Philbert, professor of toxicology at the University of Michigan, Ann Arbor.
+"It remains to be seen whether or not longer term issues of toxicity will mitigate the usefulness of this exciting approach to drug delivery."

 Join the conversation